OpenTokenizedAssetStandard/.github/profile/README.md

 ## How to Get Involved
 OTAS is an open community.
 Whether you're a researcher, protocol developer, financial markets professional, or just curious — there's a place for you here.

-- Visit our [documentation](https://lf-decentralized-trust-labs.github.io/labs/approved/otas.html) for guidelines on how to contribute to research, prototypes, documentation, or specification work.
 - [Join our Discord](https://discord.lfdecentralizedtrust.org) and check out the #opentokenizedassetstandard channel
 - Join the OTAS Mailing List: The OTAS Community now has a mailing list.
 Instructions for subscribing and posting can be found here: [https://lists.lfdecentralizedtrust.org/g/OpenTokenizedAssetStandard](https://lists.lfdecentralizedtrust.org/g/OpenTokenizedAssetStandard)
+- Add your name to our participants list here: [https://github.com/OpenTokenizedAssetStandard/tsc/blob/main/Participants.md](https://github.com/OpenTokenizedAssetStandard/tsc/blob/main/Participants.md)
+- In the near future we will start developing our Documentation section for guidelines on how to contribute to research, prototypes, documentation, or specification work.

 ## Ways to Contribute